HuiYang1997/Formod/README.md

 1. "test.owl" is of fss format, and there is a copy "test.krss.owl" of krss format;
 2. there is a classification result of direct subsumptions of "test.owl" save in the path "workspace/test/data_preprocess";

-This preprocessing could be done by runing the following command:
+This preprocessing could be done as follows.
+First, install the mOWL package by:

+``pip install mowl-borg``

+Then, run the following command:

 ``python ont_processing.py <ontology_path> [do_transform]``

 where do_transform = True/False. if do_transform == True, all Abox axioms will be translated to Tbox axioms as follows (the translation is saved in the file: "ontology_mappings.pkl"):
 - 'A(a)' to 'A_a\sqsubseteq A'
 -  'r(a,b)' to 'A_a\sqsubseteq  \exists r.
 A_b'